calebmsword/javascript-notes/type-checking.md

 }
 ```

 This is quite a good technique.
-However, `structuredClone` can be monkeypatched arbitrarily, so it is not foolproof.
+However, `structuredClone` can be monkeypatched arbitrarily, so it is not foolproof. `structuredClone` can also be an expensive operation if the cloned object has many properties or is deepy nested.

 # The One True Type Check